Getting started

 Here is an example of running fiction to perform a full physical design flow on a QCA circuit layout that can afterward be simulated in QCADesigner:

-See Using fiction as a stand-alone CLI tool for a full user guide.
+See CLI (Docker) for a full user guide.

 Note